The Arkansas Medicaid Management Information System is an automated data processing system that

 Control Series Component

-The Control Series component of the Claims Processing Subsystem produces weekly reports of claim activity to be used by DXC Technology managers and Medicaid administrators.
+The Control Series component of the Claims Processing Subsystem produces weekly reports of claim activity to be used by Gainwell Technologies managers and Medicaid administrators.

 The Financial component writes checks to providers (or transmits their payments electronically) and issues remittance advices (written records that help providers keep track of their payments) by transmitting a file of financial activity to the bank each week.
 It also compiles payment information for tax reporting; generates tax statements for providers (1099 forms and B-notices); recoups overpayments, credits, and refunds; and produces financial reports for the Medicaid administration.

-Third-party liability refers to the responsibility of an agency other than Medicaid–such as a private insurance company–to meet at least part of the health care costs of a Medicaid beneficiary.
-By identifying beneficiaries who have third-party health care coverage, the Third-Party Liability Subsystem helps avoid and recover costs that should not be borne by the state.
+Third-party liability refers to the responsibility of an agency other than Medicaid–such as a private insurance company–to meet at least part of the health care costs of a Medicaid client.
+By identifying clients who have third-party health care coverage, the Third-Party Liability Subsystem helps avoid and recover costs that should not be borne by the state.

 The subsystem compares third-party liability data, stored in the Recipient Eligibility Subsystem, to the data submitted on claims.
 If the subsystem finds that a service is covered by an insurance policy, the Medicaid claim is not paid, and the provider is advised to file a claim with the insurance carrier.